Duchess Frederica of Württemberg

 Duchess Frederica of Württemberg (Friederike Elisabeth Amalie Auguste von Württemberg; 27 July 1765 - 24 November 1785) was a daughter of Frederick II Eugene, Duke of Württemberg and Friederike Dorothea of Brandenburg-Schwedt.

 Life

-Frederica was born on 27 July 1765 in Treptow an der Rega, Farther Pomerania (now Trzebiatów, Poland) as the seventh child and second daughter of Frederick II Eugene, Duke of Württemberg and Friederike Dorothea of Brandenburg-Schwedt.
+Frederica was born on 27 July 1765 in Treptow an der Rega (now Trzebiatów, Poland) as the seventh child and second daughter of Frederick II Eugene, Duke of Württemberg and Friederike Dorothea of Brandenburg-Schwedt.

 She was the sibling of King Frederick of Württemberg, Sophia Dorothea, Empress of Russia, and Elisabeth, Archduchess of Austria.

 On 6 June 1781, Frederica married Prince Peter Frederick of Holstein-Gottorp.
 The marriage was meant to strengthen relations between Russia and Württemberg (Frederica's sister Sophia Dorothea was married to Paul I of Russia, a member of the House of Holstein-Gottorp).
 Her sister Sophia Dorothea encouraged the marriage, and her brother-in-law Paul I became the godfather of her sons.